mparker2/mparker_phd_thesis/Chapter_6/text.md

 ### Extensin gene family total PG4 estimation

 For estimated PG4 numbers in the table in Fig \ref{ext_table}, PG4s were predicted using three different methods.
 All instances of the dinucleotide `GG` were identified in each Extensin gene, and then a graph was built where each `GG` was a node and nodes were connected by an edge if dinucleotides were less than 7bp apart from each other.
 The number of overlapping PG4 conformations was then calculated as the number of subgraphs in the graph with exactly four members, whilst the number of merged PG4s was calculated as the number of unconnected subgraphs with four or more members.
-To identify the number of non-overlapping PG4s, a dynamic programming method was used [@Ray].
+To identify the number of non-overlapping PG4s, a interval scheduling method was used [@Ray].
 Overlapping PG4s were grouped and scored by inverse length, then filtered for the maximum number of high scoring, non-overlapping PG4s.

 ### Quantitative PCR experiments